 Plea by 11 Independent candidates against nomination rejection: HC seeks EC, Centre stand

-The Delhi High Court on Monday sought responses of the Election Commission (EC) and the Centre on a plea by 11 Independent candidates challenging the rejection of their nominations for the upcoming Delhi Assembly polls.
-A bench of Chief Justice D N Patel and Justice C Hari Shankar issued notices to the Centre and the EC seeking their stand on the candidates' plea, which also challenges a single judge order declining to entertain their petition against the rejection of the nominations.
+The Delhi High Court on Monday sought responses of the Election Commission (EC) and the Centre on a plea by 11 Independent candidates challenging rejection of their nominations for the upcoming Delhi Assembly polls.
+A bench of Chief Justice D N Patel and Justice C Hari Shankar issued notices to the Centre and the EC seeking their stand on the candidates' plea, which also seeks setting aside of a single judge order dismissing their petition against the rejection of their nominations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)